Engineer-D/Hosptial-Clustering-and-Recommendation/README.md

-## Hospital Clustering and recommendation based user input
+## Hospital Clustering and recommendation based on user input

   The model built defines the cluster a user is located and also sends to the user the nearest Hospital to his exact location.